danielang2020/danielang2020.github.io/books/computer_network/cn.md

 > ![](img/31111.png)

-> The approach taken in practice is to ensure that a sequence number is not reused until the sender is "sure" that any previously sent packets with sequence number x are no longer in the network.
+> Because sequence numbers may be reused, some care must be taken to guard against such duplicate packets.
+The approach taken in practice is to ensure that a sequence number is not reused until the sender is "sure" that any previously sent packets with sequence number x are no longer in the network.
+This is done by assuming that a packet cannot "live" in the network for longer than some fixed maximum amount of time.
+A maximum packet lifetime of approximately three minutes is assumed in the TCP extensions for high-speed networks.

 ## 3.5 Connection-Oriented Transport: TCP
 ### 3.5.1 The TCP Connection